nomikoril/RRproject/RRproj.md

 :::

-After done the data preprocessing step we are left with **44'111** observations.
+After done the data preprocessing steps we are left with **44'137** observations.
 Then we divided the data set into training and testing sample by 7:3 ratio.
-Testing data set has **13'233** observations and Training data set has **30'878** observations.
+Testing data set has **13'241** observations and Training data set has **30'896** observations.

 ::: {.cell execution_count=23}
 ```` { .cell-code}